nicolevanderhoeven/blog/content/blog/20220111-the-testers-toolbox-is-flawed.md

 title: "The Tester's Toolbox Is Flawed"
 date: 2022-01-11T16:30:49+01:00
 draft: false
-tags: ['personal knowledge management', 'testing', 'text', 'English', 'ship30for30', 'obsidian']
+tags: ['personal knowledge management', 'testing', 'text', 'English', 'ship30for30']
 ---

 Every tester has a toolbox.